Code-Institute-Submissions/jboyd8-milestone-project-1/README.md

 I chose Roboto and Lato as my fonts because I wanted to create quire a relaxed feel to the page.
 With photography being an art, I didnt want the font to feel too 'corporate like'.
 This also factored into my decision when choosing the color scheme.
 I wanted to keep it very nuetral and not too 'in your face' with any bright bold colors.
 This is why I kept the background white with the exception of the landing page.

+Ultimately, I am a major photography fan, and I want the user to get a feel for that.
+The images on the website should be the most prominent feature and everything else should be as subtle as possible.

 Below are pictures of my wireframes that I created prior to development.
 My wireframes were just a bare bones design.
 As Development progressed a made various changes as to what I thought looked better etc. But I used the wireframes initially to transform the idea.

 ### index.html